Strategyproof and Proportionally Fair Facility Location: Omitted proofs.

 \end{proof}

-\subsection{Proof of Theorem~\ref{thm: IFS bound}}
+\subsection{Proof of Theorem~\ref{thm: IFS bound}.}

-\begin{proof}[Proof of Theorem~\ref{thm: IFS bound}] {We wish to prove that among all IFS mechanisms, the Constrained Median mechanism provides the best approximation guarantee i.e., it achieves the approximation ratio in Lemma~\ref{lemma: IFS bound}.} Let $f_{\text{CM}}$ denote the constrained median mechanism.
-We shall prove that for any location profile $\boldsymbol{x}\in [0,1]^n$ there exists some profile $\tilde{\boldsymbol{x}}\in \{0,1\}^n$ such that
+\begin{proof} We wish to prove that among all IFS mechanisms, the Constrained Median mechanism provides the best welfare approximation guarantee i.e., it achieves the approximation ratio in Lemma~\ref{lemma: IFS bound}.
+Let $f_{\text{CM}}$ denote the Constrained Median mechanism.
+We shall prove that for any location profile $\boldsymbol{x}\in [0,L]^n$ there exists some profile $\tilde{\boldsymbol{x}}\in \{0,L\}^n$ such that

 which implies that